yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  * Base system -> br2684ctl (only needed by PPPoE)
  * Network -> ppp -> ppp-mod-pppoa and/or ppp-mod-pppoe, depending on your ADSL type
  * Kernel Modules -> Network Devices -> kmod-sangam-atm-annex-a or -b depending on your ADSL type (A = POTS, the more common case; B = ISDN - Germany only?).
 The annex of your router is marked on the PCB if you don't mind opening the case.

+Plus any extra packages you desire (don't go overboard, there's not much space on these devices)

 Quit and save the config.